-DWF Labs To Purchase $10 Million In Tokenfi, Eyeing Tokenization Industry Dominance

-(MENAFN- Pressat) DWF Labs To Purchase $10 Million in TokenFi , Eyeing Tokenization Industry Dominance
+DWF Labs To Purchase $10 Million in TokenFi, Eyeing Tokenization Industry Dominance

-March 5, 2023: DWF Labs, a novel digital asset market maker and Web3 investor, has announced its plans to invest $10 million in TokenFi tokens.
+(MENAFN- Pressat) March 7, 2023: DWF Labs, a novel digital asset market maker and Web3 investor, has announced its plans to invest $10 million in TokenFi tokens.

 This investment underscores their support for TokenFi's ambition to become a leading force in the rapidly growing tokenization industry.